Glossary

 R

-The term ‘rated’ in ‘rated voltage’ is the maximum value of current, voltage or any other parameter beyond which the machine will not be operating according to its desired operation.
+The maximum value of current, voltage or any other parameter beyond which the machine will not be operating according to its desired operation.

 RGB